 - Brush up on your interviewing skills.
 Team with a career coach who offers mock interviews and provides recordings of the interview to support self-improvement.

 - Have a financial plan.
 A search to find your next opportunity can sometimes be lengthy, but pre-planning can reduce the time it takes to connect to an opportunity.
 Be sure you save enough money to give you a cushion while you look for a new job and flexibility to spend money on your job search.
 In the career development industry, it’s recommended to have a 3-5% yearly budget of your base salary for your career growth, which includes continued learning, joining industry associations, career coaching, and those unforeseen job searches.

 - Get fit.
 In a competitive job market, being your physical best will build your confidence and give you that extra edge.
 Remember, never underestimate the power of positive thinking, which can improve your networking results, body language, self-confidence, and job interview performance.

 - Improve your digital/social media footprint.
 Your online life plays a role in you being discovered for a job and whether or not you’re considered for a job offer.
 Ensure that your professional brand is present throughout your online life.
 Hiding your social media presence makes people wonder what you’re hiding.
 Don’t block it; use it to your advantage if it supports your brand.

-- Know yourself, your strengths, your traits and your style through assessments and tools such as DISC, SkillScan, or the Myers-Briggs Type Indicator (MBTI).
-Such tools can provide deeper insight about yourself, which can improve your communication and interviewing skills.
+- Know yourself, your strengths, your traits, and your style through assessments and tools such as DISC, SkillScan, or the Myers-Briggs Type Indicator (MBTI).
+Such tools can provide deeper insight into yourself, which can improve your communication and interviewing skills.

-Get a jump start on 2017.
-Schedule a free-no-obligation call with me to review your resume or LinkedIn profile and discuss career coaching, DISC or job search strategies.
+Get a jump start on your career future.
+Schedule a free-no-obligation call with me to review your resume or LinkedIn profile and discuss career coaching, DISC, or job search strategies.
 Visit my online calendar link to schedule our call My Open Calendar Link